react-navigation/react-navigation/README.md

 ## Contributing

-Please read through our [contribution guide](CONTRIBUTING.md) a to get started!
+Please read through our [contribution guide](CONTRIBUTING.md) to get started!

 ## Installing from a fork on GitHub